kleene-project/docs/install/kleened.md

 ```

 The last command starts Kleened and enters a interactive shell.
 It also possible
-to create releases, which is also for `pkg`-packages, running tests etc. See the
+to create releases, which is also used when building the Kleened port.
+See the
 [mix documentation](https://hexdocs.pm/mix/1.15.7/Mix.html) for details.
 Note however, that installation of `rc.d`-scripts are not installed and
 configuration files needs to copied manually.